Sqooba/scala-timeseries-lib/README.md

   - default Seq implementation (and the one that is imported) is mutable -> consider the implications and see if we can easily fix this by 'import scala.collection.immutable.Seq' everywhere required.
   - input validation when applying.
 Check entries sorted (for the vector TS) and without overlap.
   - Have empty time series always be represented by an EmptyTimeSeries.
 (Ie, wrapping an empty vector or map with a vector/treemap time-series should not happen)
+  - Have single-entry timeseries always be represented by a TSEntry
   - Generic tests for any kind of TS implementation
   - benchmarks to actually compare various implementations.
   - make it easy to use from Java